 War of the worlds is a classic story by H.G.
-Wells (mind you, it came out in 1898!) but how much difference that Steven Spielberg can make in 2005?
+Wells (mind you, it came out in 1898!) but how much difference that Steven Spielberg can make in his remake movie in 2005?
 That was the thought running through my mind when I saw the movie showing at my local theatre.
 Image source: Movieclips.com

 When the time came, we promptly went into the cinema and what an opening it was!